 Regardless of what triggered it, we all agree that this can be a stubborn error to troubleshoot.

-How To Solve fatal errors related to language files
+How can I solve fatal errors related to language files?

 Solving this error requires that you undertake some procedures all seeking to undo the changes that first provoked it.